liangx4/LIM/README.md

 INTRODUCING

-Dogma is a truly minimalist WordPress theme, following all the ground rules of the minimalist web design dogma.
+LIM is a truly minimalist WordPress theme.
+I modified it from the theme Dogma and mnmlist.
 It keeps every aspect of the design to a minimum:

 1 single page design for every page, with the archive and links to other pages ever present 1 column